roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 # Wrap up

 Even if they seem to be lots of steps, they aren't as hard as they seem in the beginning.
-CTFd and certbot are great projects very well mantained and you shouldn't have much issues while using them.
+CTFd and certbot are great projects very well maintained and you shouldn't have any issues while using them.

 If this guide helped you, please consider giving it a like.
 Good luck in your CTF, and happy hacking!